There has been code provided throughout the course in live code

 .

-get the two data sets that will be used for the examples here, which
+the two data sets that will be used for the examples here, which will be

 The first is a credit scoring dataset: an important application in banking.
 The data consist of 4454 observations of 14 variables, each a loan that was given together with the status of whether the loan was “good” (ie repaid) or went “bad” (ie defaulted).